SeanFxyz/assembler_exemplar/docs/programming/singletons.md

 or code that needs to persist between scenes or simply needs to be accessible to various parts of the program.

+## `LevelData`

+`LevelData` is responsible for providing the "metadata" of game levels, meaning the data that is required to initially populate the info panels, chip selection menu(s), and other parts of the UI.

+`LevelData` should provide the following methods for accessing this data:

+* `get_levels() -> Array` - Returns a list of all level names.
+* `get_level_data(level: String) -> Dictionary` - Returns a dictionary
+    containing data for the level specified by parameter `level`.

+The dictionary returned by a call to `get_level_data` contains the following keys:

+* `"name"` - The name of the level (must be unique)
+* `"io_name"` - The name of the chip's dictionary in the `ChipIO` singleton.
+* `"depends"` - An array containing the names of levels which the player needs to complete before attempting this one.
+* `"inputs"` - An array of objects representing inputs to the chip.
+             Each of these objects will have the following fields:

+             - `"name"` - The name of the input (string).
+             - `"nbits"` - The number of bits provided by the input (number).
+             - `"pos"` - The default position of the input (two-number array).

+* `"outputs"` - An array of objects representing outputs to the chip.
+             Each of these objects will have the following fields:

+             - `"name"` - The name of the output (string).
+             - `"nbits"` - The number of bits provided by the output (number).
+             - `"pos"` - The default position of the output (two-number array).

+## `PlayerData`

+`PlayerData` provides access to player-specific data, including the content of the player's solutions to levels, level completion status, scores, etc.
+It abstracts access to this data, so other parts of the program do not need deal directly with the serialization or storage of this data.

+For now, it will be using the `FileIO` singleton to save data in the file formats specified [here](file_formats.md), but future web or otherwise cloud-based implementations of *AE* may use other data storage methods, and `PlayerData` can be updated to use those instead, while gameplay-related code can simply rely on `PlayerData` to store data appropriately.

 ## `ChipIO`

 The `ChipIO` Singleton include pre-populated dictionaries mapping chip